retebuonvivere/retebuonvivere/README.md

 Start
 -----
-Create a new drupal installation with [drush] [3] from this makefile following [these] [2] instructions.
+Create a new drupal installation with [drush] [3] from this makefile following [these] [2] instructions:

-Download all the modules, themes, libraries in the right directories.
+Download all the modules, themes, libraries and patches in the right directories with the following command:

     drush make retebuonvivere.make sitename

-Create new db with all permission
+Create new db with all permission.

-Install drupal with standard profile
+Install drupal with standard profile with the following command:

     drush site-install standard --account-name=admin --account-pass=admin --db-url=mysql://dbuser:dbpass@localhost/dbname